-At Greenpop we’re on a mission to inspire an urban future where nature is abundant and both accessible and co-managed by an active and inspired citizenry.
-Greenpop aims to provide green space and environmental education to marginalized communities and create urban biodiversity corridors across Cape Town.
+At Greenpop, we’re on a mission to inspire an urban future where abundant natural spaces are both accessible and co-managed by an active and inspired citizenry.
+We aim to provide green spaces and environmental education to marginalised communities and create biodiversity corridors across urban landscapes.”

-We have been greening urban spaces since 2010.
+We have been greening urban areas since 2010.

 2018 – Present